subugoe/pazpar2-js-client/README.markdown

 A number of parameters can be set for the scripts.
 To be set after including »pz2.js« but before including »pz2-client.js«:

 * my_serviceID (string): the pazpar2 service to use
+* pazpar2Path (string, default: /pazpar2/search.pz2): set the path of the pazpar2 service

 To be set after including »pz2-client.js« if you want to override the default values: